Luxapodular/Py5.js/README.md

 At the recent "Learn to Teach, Teach to Learn" conference, held by the School for Poetic Computation at UCLA, a discussion topic centered around "Creative way to use Python" in the classroom.
 This need was brought up by an educator who found many of her students (K-12) had received Python training at bootcamps, summer camps, and other out-of-school activities.

-Utilizing Pyodide, we should be able to integrate several python data science tools into a browser based IDE.
+Utilizing Pyodide, we should be able to integrate several python data science tools into a browser based IDE which uses p5.js as it's front end.

 ## Initializing the Demo